 Taking care of your teeth and gums is an important part of a healthy lifestyle.
 However, sometimes it can feel difficult to know exactly how to have the best possible oral hygiene.
 Knowing how often and what techniques to brush your teeth, how to properly floss, and what foods to avoid seem to dominate most oral care conversations, but what about mouthwash?
-There are so many options at any given store, knowing what is best for your oral care can be overwhelming.
-While you should consult your dentist for the best advice for your personal situation, here is a general guide to choosing a mouthwash!
+There are so many options at any given store that knowing what is best for your oral care can be overwhelming.
+While you should consult your local dentistry in San Marcos for the best advice for your personal situation, here is a general guide to choosing a mouthwash.

 Alcohol vs. Alcohol Free Mouthwash

 One of the biggest indicators of whether or not you should purchase an oral care product is if it is American Dental Association (ADA) approved, which will likely be clearly shown on the packaging.
 However, though some alcohol based mouthwashes have been ADA approved, there is still debate about whether or not this is a good option for the general consumer.
 It might seem like the differences would be minor, but you might want to consider choosing an alcohol-free mouthwash for a number of reasons.

 One of the main arguments made in favor of alcohol based mouthwash is that these options kill almost all bacteria that is present in your mouth.
 Great!
 Right?
 But we must remember that not all bacteria are bad.
 In reality, our bodies actually rely on several forms of good bacteria to operate at a healthy level.
 The downside to alcohol or ethanol mouthwash is that it robs your mouth of its natural defenses.
 So, while alcohol based mouthwash might be a quick and occasionally good solution for bad breath, consistent use might actually open the door for more serious infection down the road.
 With the good bacteria depleted, gum disease and cancer causing bacteria is left to thrive, which is probably the opposite effect you want your mouth wash to have!